Net Metering Pakistan

 Submit Application

-Any applicant who meets the requirements of DG can submit an application with the required documents to the related DISCO as defined in the Nepra regulations.
+Any applicant who meets the requirements of DG may submit an application, along with the required documents, to the relevant DISCO as defined in the Nepra regulations.

 Step 2